-Defendant Entities Corporate Information Role in Scheme OIG Cayman Islands (2013 - present) OIG solicits U.S. residents and receives or accepts funds from pool participants for the Oasis Pools in Fundadministration/Mainstream bank accounts.
-OIG is owned and directed by DaCorta, Anile, and Montie. ОМ Wyoming (2011 - present) OM receives pool participant funds in its name in Bank #1 bank accounts controlled by DaCorta.
+Defendant Corporate Role in Scheme Entities Information OIG Cayman Islands OIG solicits U.S. residents and receives or accepts (2013 - present) funds from pool participants for the Oasis Pools in Fundadministration/Mainstream bank accounts.
+OIG is owned and directed by DaCorta, Anile, and Montie. ОМ Wyoming OM receives pool participant funds in its name in Bank (2011 - present) #1 bank accounts controlled by DaCorta.
 These Bank #1 bank accounts are controlled by DaCorta.
-Satellite Holdings South Dakota (October 2014 - present) Satellite Holdings solicits U.S. residents and receives or accepts funds for the Oasis Pools in its name in Bank #1 bank accounts controlled by Haas.
-Satellite Holdings is owned and managed by Haas.
+Satellite South Dakota Satellite Holdings solicits U.S. residents and receives or Holdings (October 2014 - accepts funds for the Oasis Pools in its name in Bank present) #1 bank accounts controlled by Haas.
+Satellite ante da composita da Regiona de Carlos de Carlos Regiona de Carlos de Carlos de Carlos Holdings is owned and managed by Haas.

-Investment Pools Corporate Information Role in Scheme Oasis Global FX, Limited ("OGFXL") New Zealand (May 2012 - June 2015) Some pool funds were transferred to a forex trading account in OGFXL's name at forex firm in the United Kingdom ("UK Forex Firm").
-All of the pool funds transferred to this account were lost trading forex.
+Investment Pools Corporate Information Role in Scheme Oasis New Zealand Some pool funds were transferred to a forex trading Global FX, (May 2012 - account in OGFXL's name at forex firm in the United Limited June 2015) Kingdom ("UK Forex Firm").
+All of the pool funds ("OGFXL") transferred to this account were lost trading forex.
 OGFXL is owned by OIG and is licensed as a financial services provider in New Zealand.
-Oasis Global FX, S.A. ("OGFXS") Belize (August 2016- present) Some pool funds were transferred to a forex trading account in OGFXS's name at the UK Forex Firm.
-All of the pool funds transferred to this account were lost trading forex.
+Oasis Belize Some pool funds were transferred to a forex trading Global FX, (August 2016- account in OGFXS's name at the UK Forex Firm.
+All S.A. present) of the pool funds transferred to this account were lost ("OGFXS") trading forex.
 OGFXS is owned by Anile and is licensed as a financial services provider in Belize.